Boarding flights to and within Canada

 Requirements to board flights to and within Canada

-All existing mandatory pre-boarding and health requirements for air travellers remain in place, including temperature screening, health check questions, and wearing masks on board flights to and within Canada.
+All existing mandatory pre-boarding and health requirements for air travellers remain in place, including health check questions, and wearing masks on board flights to and within Canada.

 All air travellers must wear a mask while travelling, except:

 - people who are unable to remove the mask without assistance

 - people who provide a medical certificate certifying that they are unable to wear a face mask for a medical reason

 Requirements for public transportation to and from your flight

 Operators of public transportation services may require travellers to wear a mask.

 Before you travel, check for updates to see how transportation measures affect your plans and what you need to pack.

 Flying to another province or territory